Artoriuz/ArtCNN/README.md

 # ArtCNN

 ## Overview
-ArtCNN is a collection of SISR CNNs optimised for anime content.
+ArtCNN is a collection of SISR CNNs aimed at anime content.

 Two distinct architectures are currently offered:
 - `R`: Bigger model aimed mostly at encoding tasks.
 On top of having more filters per convolution layer, the model was also made much deeper with the help of residual blocks and short-skip connections.
 Offered in the ONNX format.